Ghostvoid7/test_laravel_03/README.md

-Це вебзастосунок, розроблений на базі Laravel v12.14.1 з використанням PHP 8.3.21.
+This is a web application developed on Laravel v12.14.1 using PHP 8.3.21.

-🧰 Використані технології
+🧰 Technologies used
 Laravel 12.14.1

 PHP 8.3.21